drostark/Top-5-Tech-Stock-Market-Data-Analysis/README.md

 ## Project Overview and Steps

-In this project, we will employ the Google data analysis process, comprising the `Ask`, `Prepare`, `Process`, `Analyze`, and `Share` phases, to address specific inquiries related to the dataset obtained from Yahoo Finance for the top-5 stocks.
+In this project, we will employ the Google data analysis process, comprising the `Ask`, `Prepare`, `Analyze & Share` phase, to address specific inquiries related to the dataset obtained from Yahoo Finance for the top-5 stocks.
+Due to the unique profile of the project, the `Process`, `Analyze`, and `Share` phases are merged into the `Analyze & Share` phase, reflecting a more integrated and efficient workflow.

-## Part 1: Ask**
+## Part 1: Ask

 1. What was the change in price of the stock over time?
 2. What was the daily return of the stock on average?
 3. What was the moving average of the various stocks?
-4. What was the correlation between different stock’ closing prices?
+4. What was the correlation between different stocks closing prices?
-5. What was the correlation between different stocks’ daily returns?
+5. What was the correlation between different stocks daily returns?
 6. How much value do we put at risk by investing in a particular stock?
 7. How can we attempt to predict future stock behavior?
 8. How can we estimate the value at risk for a stock?